Vitamix Explorian Blender, $179 from Amazon

 It’s obvious, perhaps, but sometimes we don’t see what’s right in front of our eyes until someone else points it out.
 In this case, the (maybe not-so-secret) secret is: You can make your blender clean itself.
 (Sort of like you can mostly make your coffee grinder clean itself.
-Sadly, no such luck with your dirty kitchen sponge.)
+Sadly, no such luck with your dirty kitchen sponge or grimy sheet pans.)

 The Easiest Way to Clean Your Blender